jplind79/RCAT/docs/config.rst

 CLUSTER
 -------
 The last section control the cluster type.
-You can choose between local pc and SLURM at the moment.
+You can choose between local machine and SLURM at the moment.

+cluster type
+************
-**cluster type**: choose "local" for running on you local pc and "slurm" if you want to run RCAT on a HPC with a SLURM job scheduler and read information below.
-For local pc no other settings need to be made in this section.
+Choose ``local`` for running on your local machine and ``slurm`` if you want to run RCAT on a HPC with a SLURM job scheduler.
+For local machine no other settings need to be made in this section, for SLURM see information below.

 *SLURM*
     RCAT uses `Dask <https://docs.dask.org/>`_ to perform file managing and statistical analysis in an efficient way through parallelization.
-    When applying Dask on queuing systems like PBS or Slurm, `Dask-Jobqueue <https://dask-jobqueue.readthedocs.io>`_ provides an
+    When using Dask on queuing systems like PBS or SLURM, `Dask-Jobqueue <https://dask-jobqueue.readthedocs.io>`_ provides an
-    excellent interface for handling such work flow.
-It is used in RCAT and to properly use Dask and Dask-Jobqueue on an HPC system you need to provide some information about that system and how you plan to use it.
+    excellent interface for deploying and managing such a work flow.
+To properly use Dask and Dask-Jobqueue on an HPC system you need to provide some information about the system and how you plan to use it.
 By default, when Dask-Jobqueue is first imported a configuration file is placed in ~/.config/dask/jobqueue.yaml.
-What is set in this file are the default settings being used.
-On Bi/NSC we have set up a default configuration file as below.
+Below is an example of the content in this file:

     .. code-block:: yaml

        jobqueue: